 3. Increasing the efficiency of heat production plants does not mean replacing boiler only, but it is necessary to make a correct cost / benefit assessment.

-The cost of replacing the boiler and the complete overhaul of the hydronic system, also considering the costs of maintenance over time, must be compared with the installation of a photovoltaic system with storage and a electric heating; so you can evaluate the convenience.
+The cost of replacing the boiler and the complete overhaul of the hydronic system, also considering the costs of maintenance over time, must be compared with the photovoltaic system installation with storage and a electric heating; so you can evaluate the convenience.

 4. Use our solutions for electric floor and wall heating; are visible on this site and we anticipate some information.